aleygues/ks6-scenarios-testing/README.md

 }`;

 // Creating a scenario
-// The step will be executed one after another! run("Regular user story", config, [
+// Steps will be executed one after another! run("Regular user story", config, [
     // Running a Gql mutation to create an User query<Lists.User.Item>("Create Toto", {